 First created in Italy in the 18th century by Bartolomeo Cristofori, the grand piano is also known by its Italian name “piano forte.”

-- A sounding board which makes the notes
+- Sounding board that produces the notes

-- bass and treble strings
+- Bass and treble strings

-- tuning pins and pin blocks.
+- Pin blocks and tuning pins

 There are two main types of digital pianos:

-Learning to play the piano on a keyboard or portable digital piano
+Learning the piano on a keyboard

 Now often relegated to music schools since the debut of Rhodes keyboards, the Wurlitzer has a unique sound that you can hear in the music of artists like: